EberlyODL/phys010sjv11/time_dilation.md

 [ciscode|rev=1|tool=elmsmedia|item=982|entity_type=node|render=display_mode|display_mode=image]

-Now another observer passes by and he/she measures the time on his/her clock (denoted $\Delta t'$ pronounced "delta t prime) between the start and the end of the pulse of light.
+Now another observer passes by and he/she measures the time on his/her clock (denoted $\Delta t'$ pronounced "delta t prime") between the start and the end of the pulse of light.

 > prime quantity is just a notation to differentiate between two cases.
 Here $\Delta t$ is the time interval measured by the observer at rest.  $\Delta t'$ is the time interval measure by the observer moving